Atracurium

 Mechanism of Action

-Atracurium is a non-depolarizing neuromuscular blocking drug of the benzylisoquinolinium class.
-It is a competitive antagonist of the alpha subunit of the postsynaptic nicotinic receptor at the neuromuscular junction.
-It competes with acetylcholine for binding sites.
+Atracurium is a non-depolarizing neuromuscular blocking drug of the benzylisoquinoline class.
+As a competitive antagonist of the α subunit of the postsynaptic nicotinic receptor at the neuromuscular junction, it competes with acetylcholine for binding sites.
 The binding of the postsynaptic nicotinic receptor by atracurium prevents depolarization of the motor endplate and subsequent skeletal muscle contraction.
-Unlike binding of depolarizing agents, binding of atracurium or other non-depolarizing agents does not induce a receptor conformational change.[4]
+Unlike depolarizing agents, binding atracurium or other non-depolarizing agents does not induce a receptor conformational change.[13]

 Administration

-Intravenous; should not be administered intramuscularly due to excessive tissue irritation.
+Intravenous atracurium should not be administered intramuscularly due to excessive tissue irritation.
 Atracurium can be given via bolus or infusion.
 Studies have demonstrated that continuous infusion is a viable option to achieve a steady state of neuromuscular blockade due to its relatively predictable and organ-independent metabolism.
+Atracurium besylate infusion solutions can be prepared by mixing the drug with compatible diluents, such as 5% dextrose injection, 0.9% sodium chloride injection, or a combination of 5% dextrose and 0.9% sodium chloride injection.

-• 0.23 mg/kg and 0.5 mg/kg for adults and children older than 2 years of age, 0.3 to 0.4 mg/kg for children less than 2 years of age.
-In morbidly obese patients, an atracurium dose should be administered based on ideal body weight.[5]
+• ED95 and intubation: Doses of 0.23 mg/kg and 0.5 mg/kg for adults and children older than 2, 0.3 to 0.4 mg/kg for children younger than 2.
+In morbidly obese patients, an atracurium dose should be administered based on ideal body weight.[17]

 Adverse Effects

-The majority of adverse reactions associated with atracurium administration are related to histamine release.
-The most common side effects associated with histamine release related to atracurium administration are flushing and erythema.
-Less commonly, more severe adverse effects can occur and include bradycardia, bronchospasm, dyspnea, hypotension, laryngospasm, tachycardia, urticaria, and wheezing.
+Most adverse reactions associated with atracurium administration are related to histamine release.
+Flushing and erythema are the most common adverse effects associated with histamine release related to atracurium administration.
+Less commonly, more severe adverse effects can occur, including bradycardia, bronchospasm, dyspnea, hypotension, laryngospasm, tachycardia, urticaria, and wheezing.
 Studies have previously demonstrated that a mean arterial pressure fall of 30 mm Hg can be seen within 2 minutes of administration.
-Histamine receptor type-1 and histamine-receptor, type-2 blocking agents have been used effectively to attenuate this hypotensive response.
-Slower injection speed, from 30 to 60 seconds, has also been shown to reduce histamine release and the associated adverse effects.[8][9]
+Histamine receptor type-1 and type-2 blocking agents have been used to attenuate this hypotensive response effectively.
+A slower injection speed (ie, 30 to 60 seconds) has also reduced histamine release and the associated adverse effects.[20][21]
+Atracurium-induced bronchospasm with a flat capnograph has been reported.[22]

 Contraindications

-The primary contraindication to administration is hypersensitivity to atracurium besylate or any component of the formulation.
+The primary contraindication to administration is hypersensitivity to atracurium besylate or excipients.[25]
 Multiple-dose vials contain benzyl alcohol as a preservative; hypersensitivity to benzyl alcohol is a contraindication to administration.
-Documented cross-reactivity to neuromuscular blockade drugs is limited, but atracurium should be used with extreme caution in patients with previous anaphylactic reactions to other neuromuscular blocking agents.[10][11][10]
+Documented cross-reactivity to neuromuscular blockade drugs is limited, but atracurium should be used cautiously in patients with previous anaphylactic reactions to other neuromuscular blocking agents.[26][27]

 Monitoring

-There are a number of methods to monitor neuromuscular blockade following administration of atracurium.
+There are several methods to monitor neuromuscular blockade following administration of atracurium.
 Clinical signs are often used to attempt to determine the depth of neuromuscular blockade, as well as a reversal.
-These could include eye-opening, sustained handgrip, leg lift, or sustained head lift for greater than 5 seconds.
+These could include eye-opening, sustained handgrip, leg lift, or sustained head lift for longer than 5 seconds.
 Unfortunately, these are not accurate determinants of the presence or absence of residual neuromuscular blockade.
 Nerve stimulation is a method frequently used for monitoring neuromuscular blockade intraoperatively.
-ECG electrodes are applied at either the ulnar, facial or tibial nerve.
-Then a train of four stimulation is applied.
+ECG electrodes are applied at the ulnar, facial, or tibial nerve.
+Then, a "train-of-four" stimulation pattern is applied.
 Four stimuli are applied at the chosen nerve at a frequency of 2 Hz, provoking a twitch response.
-When atracurium or another non-depolarizing neuromuscular blocking agent is given, there is a reduction in the amplitude of the evoked responses, the final twitch of the train of 4 sequences (T4) is affected first, then the third (T3), followed by the second (T2), then the first (T1).
+When atracurium or another non-depolarizing neuromuscular blocking agent is given, there is a reduction in the amplitude of the evoked responses; the final twitch of the train-of-four sequences (T4) is affected first, then the third (T3), followed by the second (T2), then the first (T1).
 This sequential decrease in twitch height is known as fade.
-Lack of response in 3 of 4 twitches indicates 90 to 95% blockade.
+Lack of response in 3 of 4 twitches indicates 90% to 95% blockade.

-As the intensity of the neuromuscular blockade increases, the twitches began to disappear in the same sequence as fade occurs.
+As the intensity of the neuromuscular blockade increases, the twitches begin to disappear in the same sequence as the fade occurs.
 As neuromuscular blockade is reversed, the reverse order is true, with T1 being the first to reappear.
-The ratio of twitch intensity when comparing T4 to T1 is an important value; a ratio of 0.9 indicates sufficient neuromuscular blockade reversal.[12]
+The ratio of twitch intensity when comparing T4 to T1 is a significant value; a ratio of 0.9 indicates sufficient neuromuscular blockade reversal.[34][35]

 Enhancing Healthcare Team Outcomes